deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 A continuous restricted Boltzmann machine is a form of RBM that accepts continuous input (i.e. numbers cut finer than integers) via a different type of contrastive divergence sampling.
 This allows the CRBM to handle things like image pixels or word-count vectors that are normalized to decimals between zero and one.

-It should be noted that every layer of a deep-learning net consists of four elements: the input, the coefficients, the bias and the transformation.
+It should be noted that every layer of a deep-learning net requires four elements: the input, the coefficients, a bias and the transform (activation algorithm).

-The input is the numeric data, a vector, fed to it from the previous layer (or as the initial data).
-The coefficients are the weights given to various features passing through each node layer.
+The input is the numeric data, a vector, fed to it from the previous layer (or as the original data).
+The coefficients are the weights given to various features that pass through each node layer.
 The bias ensures that some nodes in a layer will be activated no matter what.
-The transformation is an additional algorithm that processes the data after it passes through each layer.
+The transformation is an additional algorithm that squashes the data after it passes through each layer in a way that makes gradients easier to compute (and gradients are necessary for a net to learn).

 Those additional algorithms and their combinations can vary layer by layer.

-The most effective continuous restricted Boltzmann machine we've found employs a Gaussian transformation on the visible (or input) layer and a rectified-linear-unit tranformation on the hidden layer.
-We've found this particularly useful in [facial reconstruction](../facial-reconstruction-tutorial.html).
+An effective continuous restricted Boltzmann machine employs a Gaussian transformation on the visible (or input) layer and a rectified-linear-unit tranformation on the hidden layer.
+That's particularly useful in [facial reconstruction](../facial-reconstruction-tutorial.html).
 For RBMs handling binary data, simply make both transformations binary ones.

-*A brief aside: Geoff Hinton has noted and we can confirm that Gaussian transformations do not work well on RBMs' hidden layers, which are where the reconstructions happen; i.e. those are the layers that matter.
+Gaussian transformations do not work well on RBMs' hidden layers.
 The rectified-linear-unit transformations used instead are capable of representing more features than binary transformations, which we employ on [deep-belief nets](../deepbeliefnetwork.html).*

 ### Conclusions & Next Steps

 You can intrepret RBMs' output numbers as percentages.
 Every time the number in the reconstruct is *not zero*, that's a good indication the RBM learned the input.
 We'll have a better example later in the tutorials.

-To explore the mechanisms that make restricted Boltzmann machines tick, click [here](../understandingRBMs.html).
+To get another perspective on the mechanisms that make restricted Boltzmann machines tick, click [here](../understandingRBMs.html).

 Next, we'll show you how to implement a [deep-belief network](../deepbeliefnetwork.html), which is simply many restricted Boltzmann machines stacked on top of one another.